ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/components/_register-angular.md

 |
 |### 2.
 By Name
 |
-|When registering an Angular component by name you need to first register the component within the grid `comps` property,
+|When registering an Angular component by name you need to first register the component within the grid `frameworkComponents` property,
 |then reference the component by name where you want it used (i.e. as a Cell Renderer, Filter etc).
 |
 |In this example we've registered our `CubeComponent` Angular Component and given it a name of `cubeComponent` (this can be any name you choose).